 Alexandre Allauzen

 Large language models play an important role to access and generate different kind of contents as well as to communicate in different languages.
 This course focuses on deep learning methods for natural language processing (NLP), from basics to large language models.
-The goal is to introduce some important concepts of deep learning and NLP, and what are the theoritical and empirical components for :
+The goal is to introduce important concepts of deep learning and NLP, including:

 • Natural Language Processing and deep learning basics